becomevocal/vanilla-agent/packages/widget/README.md

 ### Travrse adapter

 This package ships with a Travrse adapter by default.
-To use it, simply point `apiUrl` at a proxy that forwards to the Travrse Dispatch API and provide `TRAVRSE_API_KEY` on the proxy.
-The rest of the widget remains backend-neutral, so you can swap in alternative providers by adjusting the proxy and payload mapping.
+The proxy handles all flow configuration, keeping the client lightweight and flexible.

+**Flow configuration happens server-side** - you have three options:

+1. **Use default flow** - The proxy includes a basic streaming chat flow out of the box
+2. **Reference a Travrse flow ID** - Configure flows in your Travrse dashboard and reference them by ID
+3. **Define custom flows** - Build flow configurations directly in the proxy

+The client simply sends messages to the proxy, which constructs the full Travrse payload.
+This architecture allows you to:
+- Change models/prompts without redeploying the widget
+- A/B test different flows server-side
+- Enforce security and cost controls centrally
+- Support multiple flows for different use cases

 ### Directive postprocessor